 OBJECTIVE: Whether ambulance transport patterns are optimized to match children to high-readiness emergency departments (EDs) and the resulting effect on survival are unknown.
 We quantified the number of children transported by 9-1-1 emergency medical services (EMS) to high-readiness EDs, additional children within 30 minutes of a high-readiness ED, and the estimated effect on survival.
 METHODS: This was a cross-sectional study using data from the National EMS Information System for 5,461 EMS agencies in 28 states from 1/1/2012 through 12/31/2019, matched to the 2013 National Pediatric Readiness Project assessment of ED pediatric readiness.
 We performed a geospatial analysis of children 0 to 17 years requiring 9-1-1 EMS transport to acute care hospitals, including day-, time-, and traffic-adjusted estimates for driving times to all EDs within 30 minutes of the scene.
 We categorized receiving hospitals by quartile of ED pediatric readiness using the weighted Pediatric Readiness Score (wPRS, range 0-100) and defined a high-risk subgroup of children as a proxy for admission.
 We used published estimates for the survival benefit of high readiness EDs to estimate the number of lives saved.
 RESULTS: There were 808,536 children transported by EMS, of whom 253,541 (31.4%) were high-risk.
 Among the 2,261 receiving hospitals, the median wPRS was 70 (IQR 57-85, range 26-100) and the median number of receiving hospitals within 30 minutes was 4 per child (IQR 2-11, range 1 to 53).
 Among all children, 411,685 (50.9%) were taken to EDs in the highest quartile of pediatric readiness, and 180,547 (22.3%) children transported to lower readiness EDs were within 30 minutes of a high readiness ED.
 Findings were similar among high-risk children.
 Based on high-risk children, we estimated that 3,050 pediatric lives were saved by transport to high-readiness EDs and an additional 1,719 lives could have been saved by shifting transports to high readiness EDs within 30 minutes.
 CONCLUSIONS: Approximately half of children transported by EMS were taken to high-readiness EDs and an additional one quarter could have been transported to such an ED, with measurable effect on survival.

-BACKGROUND: Injured children initially treated at trauma centers with high emergency department (ED) pediatric readiness have improved survival.
-Centers with limited resources may not be able to address all pediatric readiness deficiencies and there currently is no evidence-based guidance for prioritizing different components of readiness.
+BACKGROUND Injured children initially treated at trauma centers with high emergency department (ED) pediatric readiness have improved survival.
+Centers with limited resources may not be able to address all pediatric readiness deficiencies, and there currently is no evidence-based guidance for prioritizing different components of readiness.
 The objective of this study was to identify individual components of ED pediatric readiness associated with better-than-expected survival in US trauma centers to aid in the allocation of resources targeted at improving pediatric readiness.
-METHODS: This cohort study of U.S. trauma centers used the National Trauma Data Bank (2012–2017) matched to the 2013 National Pediatric Readiness Project assessment.
-Adult and pediatric centers treating at least 50 injured children (age < 18 years) and recording at least one death during the 6-year study period were included.
-Using a standardized risk-adjustment model for trauma, we calculated the observed-to-expected (O/E) mortality ratio for each trauma center.
+METHODS This cohort study of US trauma centers used the National Trauma Data Bank (2012–2017) matched to the 2013 National Pediatric Readiness Project assessment.
+Adult and pediatric centers treating at least 50 injured children (younger than 18 years) and recording at least one death during the 6-year study period were included.
+Using a standardized risk-adjustment model for trauma, we calculated the observed-to-expected mortality ratio for each trauma center.
 We used bivariate analyses and multivariable linear regression to assess for associations between individual components of ED pediatric readiness and better-than-expected survival.
-RESULTS: Among 555 trauma centers, the O/E mortality ratios ranged from 0.07 to 4.17 (IQR 0.93, 1.14).
+RESULTS Among 555 trauma centers, the observed-to-expected mortality ratios ranged from 0.07 to 4.17 (interquartile range, 0.93–1.14).
 Unadjusted analyses of 23 components of ED pediatric readiness showed that trauma centers with better-than-expected survival were more likely to have a validated pediatric triage tool, comprehensive quality improvement processes, a pediatric-specific disaster plan, and critical airway and resuscitation equipment (all p < 0.03).
 The multivariable analysis demonstrated that trauma centers with both a physician and a nurse pediatric emergency care coordinator had better-than-expected survival, but this association weakened after accounting for trauma center level.
-Child maltreatment policies were associated with lower-than-expected survival, particularly in Level III-V trauma centers.
-CONCLUSION: Specific components of ED pediatric readiness were associated with pediatric survival among US trauma centers.
-LEVEL OF EVIDENCE: Care management, level III.
+Child maltreatment policies were associated with lower-than-expected survival, particularly in Levels III to V trauma centers.
+CONCLUSION Specific components of ED pediatric readiness were associated with pediatric survival among US trauma centers.
+LEVEL OF EVIDENCE Therapeutic/Care Management; Level III.